405th AFSB, 1st Inland Cargo Transfer Company using new ramp system – a first in Europe

-A Joint Light Tactical Vehicle is uploaded onto a transport truck using the new Rapidly Available Interface for trans-Loading, or RAIL, modular ramp system.
-To help expedite the movement of more than 5,000 Army Prepositioned Stocks-2 vehicles and equipment pieces, the 405th Army Field Support Brigade teamed up with movement control and transportation experts from the 1st Inland Cargo Transfer Company, 39th Transportation Battalion, and are using the new RAIL system.
-(Courtesy photo)
+GRAFENWOEHR, Germany – To help expedite the movement of more than 5,000 Army Prepositioned Stocks-2 vehicles and equipment pieces, the 405th Army Field Support Brigade has teamed up with movement control and transportation experts from the 1st Inland Cargo Transfer Company, 39th Transportation Battalion, and a new prototype modular ramp system is being used for the first time to load equipment onto transport trucks in support of real-world operations.

+The Rapidly Available Interface for trans-Loading, or RAIL, is a modular ramp system that can be quickly assembled anywhere.
+The RAIL system is part of a joint research and development program between U.S. Army Combat Capabilities Development Command’s Ground Vehicle Systems Center and the U.S. Army Engineer Research and Development Center.

+According to an information paper from U.S. Transportation Command the RAIL system’s modular, flexible and air-expeditionary capability provides a critical modality for the transportation of heavy platforms in multiple theaters and has emerging potential.

 |Date Taken: